Aim of self-regulation

 Self-regulation of the advertising industry has been achieved by establishing a set of rules and principles of best practice to which the industry voluntarily agrees to be bound.

 These rules are expressed in a number of Codes and industry Initiatives.
 The rules are based on the belief that advertisements should be legal, decent, honest and truthful, prepared with a sense of social responsibility to the consumer and society as a whole and with due respect to the rules of fair competition.

-The work of the Advertising Standards Bureau is not underpinned by any Government legislation.
+The work of Ad Standards is not underpinned by any Government legislation.

 Industry support of the self-regulation system

 Industry support is fundamental to the success of Australia's world class system of advertising industry self-regulation.

 Participating advertisers demonstrate their support for self-regulation by instructing their advertising agencies to adhere to its various codes of advertising standards, by agreeing to the levy being applied to their media expenditures, and by complying with decisions of the Ad Standards Community Panel.